 By Gregory Nicholson

-Student Bio: Gregory Nicholson, a third-year student at Suffolk University Law School and a staff member of the Journal of High Technology Law.
-He graduated the University of Connecticut in 2017 with a Bachelor of Arts in Political Science and Economics.
+Student Bio: Gregory Nicholson is a third-year student at Suffolk University Law School and a Blog Editor of the Journal of High Technology Law.
+He graduated from the University of Connecticut in 2017 with a Bachelor of Arts in Political Science and Economics.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.